 AUTHOR: Susan / apckrfan

-DISTRIBUTION: My site, AO3, FanFiction.net, LiveJournal, Yahoo Groups.
+DISTRIBUTION: My site, my Yahoo Group, my ProBoard, my Network54, FanFiction.net and my LiveJournal.
 Anyone else, please just tell me where it's at.

 FEEDBACK: Please, I can't write better without it.

 NOTES: This is independent of my series of standalones featuring Shelly & Gordon.
 We're pretending all's right in the world when it comes to Dale Cooper.

 NOTES 2: I think this is going to be another couple much like another one I write that may take me a while to get them to a FRM/FRAO point.
 Where I've been writing them I just think it's too soon, but I'm enjoying exploring Shelly and her reactions to meeting a good guy.

 Shelly looked up from wiping down the recently vacated table.
 She smiled as Agent Cooper came in, her smile grew a little wider when she saw Agent Cole behind him.
 She had no business smiling like that.
 They'd only shared a kiss after all, but she couldn't help it.
 That kiss had helped her see that Bobby didn't treat her much better than Leo did.
 He may not have hit her like Leo, but she needed things that Bobby didn't seem to understand after what she'd been through.
 Like being treated as an equal, someone who had a brain and could function independent of a man or someone else.
 Thinking Bobby would leave as soon as he got his big payoff did not help.

 After Leo had gone missing, Bobby had really let his true colors show.
 Asking about Leo's will and whether the house and his truck would be hers if he was dead.
 Or if they never found his body.
 She'd never thought of those things.
 She wasn't sure what that said about her.
 She had no idea how long it would take to declare someone dead, but thought it was years.
 Bobby wanted her to start the process right away.